karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

 }
 ```

-## Pros & cons of this scenario
+## Pros & cons from this scenario
 ### Pros
 - TCP connections are being reused, which further reduces the likelihood of experiencing a port exhaustion issue.
 If the rate of requests is very high, the operating system limit of available ports might still be exhausted, but the best way to minimize this issue is exactly what we're doing in this scenario, reusing ``HttpClient`` instances for as many HTTP requests as possible.

 ### Cons

-> You'll see a lot of guidelines mentioning this DNS resolution issue when talking about ``HttpClient``, the truth is that if your app is calling a service that the DNS doesn't change at all, using this approach is perfectly fine.
+> You'll see a lot of guidelines mentioning this DNS resolution issue when talking about ``HttpClient``.
+The truth is, if your app is making calls to a service where you're aware that the DNS address won't change at all, using this approach is perfectly fine.

-- HttpClient only resolves DNS entries when a TCP connection is created.
-If DNS entries changes after a TCP connection has been established, then the client won't notice those updates.
+- ``HttpClient`` only resolves DNS entries when a TCP connection is created.
+If DNS entries changes regularly, then the client won't notice those updates.

 # **Scenario 4: Create a static or singleton HttpClient with PooledConnectionLifetime and use it for any incoming requests**

 ## Source code
-- A ``static`` HttpClient instance is created once and utilized for all received requests.
+- A ``static`` ``HttpClient`` instance is created once and reused for incoming requests.
-- The HttpClient is created using the ``PooledConnectionLifetime`` attribute.
+- The ``HttpClient`` is created using the ``PooledConnectionLifetime`` attribute.
 This attribute defines how long connections remain active when pooled.
 Once this lifetime expires, the connection will no longer be pooled or issued for future requests.

 ```csharp
 [ApiController]